hashicorp/terraform-provider-aws/website/docs/d/apigatewayv2_export.html.markdown

 * `specification` - (Required) Version of the API specification to use. `OAS30`, for OpenAPI 3.0, is the only supported value.
 * `output_type` - (Required) Output type of the exported definition file.
 Valid values are `JSON` and `YAML`.
 * `export_version` - (Optional) Version of the API Gateway export algorithm.
 API Gateway uses the latest version by default.
 Currently, the only supported version is `1.0`.
-* `include_extensions` - (Optional) Specifies whether to include API Gateway extensions in the exported API definition.
+* `include_extensions` - (Optional) Whether to include API Gateway extensions in the exported API definition.
 API Gateway extensions are included by default.
 * `stage_name` - (Optional) Name of the API stage to export.
 If you don't specify this property, a representation of the latest API configuration is exported.

 ## Attributes Reference